quanhengwen/STM32G031-BMS/README.md

 ### Shortcomings

-1. Replace boost converter with buck/boost converter
+1. Replace the boost converter with the buck/boost converter
-2. Make a hole in the footprint for communication connector header
+2. Make the hole in the footprint for communication connector header
-3. Replace 200k resistor with 180k resistor in the power supply block
+3. Replace 200k resistor with 180k resistor in the power supply block to generate correct voltage reference
-4. Move cooper pour layer from the output connectors
+4. Move the cooper pour layer from the output connectors
 5. Put the interface to connect the board with PC